-How to teach reading is a question I get asked a ton, particularly about students with autism.
+How to teach reading and build functional literacy is a question I get asked a ton, particularly about students with autism.
 So many of our students can read the words, particularly sight words, but have really no idea what they mean.

 As Dr. Peter Gehrhardt said in a presentation I watched recently, “You need to have sight-meaning to go with your sight words.”